 A media industry that openly declares their biases is better than an industry claiming to be neutral.

-No one is truly neutral, and it's better than pretending we can be.
+No one is truly neutral, and it's better to admit this than pretend we can be.

 Being alerted of overt biases allows readers to read news while being aware of a narrative.

 Admission of bias creates trust.

 Transparency is a virtue in the information industry, but

 neutrality is not improbable.
 Transparency and neutrality are codependent

 Neutrality is what all media corporations should aspire to.

 Readers will pick and choose journalists and columnists they already agree with, instead of critically examining content.